 Sometimes when you are walking through an art gallery, your attention is caught by a particular painting.
 One such painting is by Bernard Hall (1859 – 1935) an English-born Australian artist, teacher and art gallery director.
-The painting is in the Bendigo at
+The painting is in the Bendigo Art Gallery.

 Hall’s painting is beautifully balanced.
 The subject’s body is curved around the yellow sheet, the tension in her body in contrast to the luxuriant folds of the material.